 Educator & Director of Pikake School

 Tomomi has been working with children for over 10 years.
 After graduating from Keio University, she joined a project team to start-up a child center "Camp Nepos" in Tokyo Disney Resort, Japan.
-She worked as a program manager, designer, trainer and performer.
-She enjoyed creating imaginative program for children and training program for educators in Japan.
+She worked as a program manager, designer, trainer, and performer.
+She enjoyed creating an imaginative program for children and a training program for educators in Japan.
 She moved to Honolulu to finish her master's in early childhood education.
-She obtained Montessori Early Childhood Credential from AMS (American Montessori Society) as long with Hawaii teaching license for K-3.
+She obtained Montessori Early Childhood Credential from AMS (American Montessori Society) along with Hawaii teaching license for K-3.
 She has worked in several Montessori schools as a lead teacher in Hawaii and Washington.
-Pikake School is her dream project for years.
-Tomomi has strong roots with Montessori, she continues to learn about Reggio Emilia educational model and she would like to explore the new possibilities in early childhood education for our next generation of children.
+Pikake School has been her dream project for years.
+Tomomi has strong roots with Montessori; she continues to learn about the Reggio Emilia educational model, and she would like to explore the new possibilities in early childhood education for our next generation of children.
 Her motto is "Continue learning with children."

 Through raising her own children and experience as a mother and a teacher, Chiaki has learned how important the environment during early childhood.
 She hopes each child can spend his/her childhood in the safe and nurturing environment.
 She would like to be side by children being a witness of children's beautiful eyes and smile and also keep learning from them.

 Graduated from Ochanomizu University, Japan, with M.S.
 Human Environmental Sciences, Life Sciences